Saturday, March 4, 3 p.m. [North] Institute of Cultural Affairs, Chicago

 Michelle Dougherty and Daniel Hinerfield/2016/60 min/Wildlife

+SOLD OUT!
 Thursday, March 9, 7 p.m.
 [North] Institute of Cultural Affairs, Chicago

 FILM DESCRIPTION FROM DISCOVERY.COM: "Sonic Sea travels beneath the ocean's surface to uncover the damaging consequences of increased ocean noise pollution and what can be done to stop it.
 Narrated by Academy Award-nominated actress Rachel McAdams and featuring interviews with marine ecologists, ocean life experts, and wildlife activists, including Grammy-Award winning musician, human rights and environmental activist Sting, Sonic Sea highlights how noise from a range of man-made sources has affected whales in recent years, including the mass stranding of whales around the planet."